 We really do think this recipe is the BEST!
 Thanks to a few special ingredients this cookie recipe turns out perfectly moist and flavorful.
 These chewy cookies are a wonderful combination of texture and taste, a recipe that you will not soon forget.
 These cookies also do not spread very much when baking so you end up with thick cookies packed with ooey gooey goodness.
 They stay fresh for days and are always a huge hit around in my house.
 You are going absolutely to love these oatmeal chocolate chip walnut cookies!

 Ingredients for Chocolate Chip Cookies with Oatmeal and Walnuts

--Eggs: Use 2 large eggs to make the cookie dough bind together well and provide a lovely chewy feel.
+Eggs: Use 2 large eggs to make the cookie dough bind together well.

--Vanilla extract: You will need 1 teaspoon of vanilla extract to help enhance the flavors in the dough well.
+Vanilla extract: You will need 1 teaspoon of vanilla extract to help enhance the flavors in the dough.

--Pudding mix: Use 1 3.4-ounce sized box of vanilla instant pudding (just the dry stuff) to help add flavor and texture to these cookies.
+Pudding mix: Use one 3.4-ounce sized box of vanilla instant pudding (just the dry stuff) to help add flavor and texture to these cookies.

--Chocolate chips: You will need 2 cups of semi-sweet chocolate chips so that there is plenty in every cookie.
+Chocolate chips: You need 2 cups of semi-sweet chocolate chips so that there is plenty in every cookie.

 How to Make Oatmeal Walnut Chocolate Chip Cookies

 Start by preheating your oven to 350 degrees F.

 Then, line baking sheets with parchment paper or silicon mats and set them aside.